Did you know that all rivers combined only cover about 0.1% of all the land on the planet?

 - Length: 2,704 kilometers (1,680 miles)

-The Ganges River is one of the most important rivers in Asia and originates from the Gangotri Glacier in the western part of one of the most famous mountain ranges in the world, the Himalayas.
+The Ganges River is one of the most important rivers in Asia and originates from the Gangotri Glacier in the western part of one of the most famous mountain ranges in the world, the Himalaya Mountains.
 It’s important because it’s the source of water for millions of people living along its shores in both Bangladesh and India.
 Unfortunately, it suffers from extreme pollution which threatens both human and animal life.
 The Ganges is also considered to be a sacred river for Hindus who use it as a ritual bathing location.

 7. Yangtze River